davenpi/model21cm/README.md

 This package infers the parameters for a model consisting of three parts:

 * The emission of 21cm light emitted from an excited state of interstallar hydrogen that has propagated according to cosmological models to an observer on Earth
-* The affect of astrophysical foregrounds on the 21cm signal described above
+* The effect of astrophysical foregrounds on the 21cm signal described above
 * A noise term additional to the two effects above

 --------------------